 Myth: You need a large data set for TAR

 The earliest versions of technology-assisted review (TAR) required iterative rounds of training and large heterogeneous data sets to have the best results.
-Now, with tools leveraging deep learning and CAL, practitioners begin gaining insight after only the first few documents coded, and we have seen substantial benefits for data sets of only a few thousand.
+Now, with tools leveraging deep learning and continuous learning, practitioners begin gaining insight after only the first few documents coded, and we have seen substantial benefits for data sets of only a few thousand.

 Myth: You need a big review team to go through lots of data